F2PAD: A General Optimization Framework for Feature-Level to Pixel-Level Anomaly Detection: Related Work

 \subsection{Image Reconstruction-Based Methods}

 Reconstruction-based image anomaly detection methods aim to reconstruct the normal samples accurately during training, assuming imperfect reconstruction of defective regions for an anomalous image during inference.
 The pixel differences between the input and reconstructed images can be directly transformed into anomaly scores and further thresholded as a binary anomaly mask.
 Therefore, the key research goal is to pursue a more accurate reconstruction.
-Autoencoder (AE) is the most prevalent architecture for image reconstruction \cite{wang2020image, collin2021improved, xu2023ano}.
+Autoencoder (AE) is the most prevalent architecture for image reconstruction \cite{wang2020image, xu2023ano}.
 In AEs, a common choice of the backbone network is CNN.
 Vision transformers were introduced in \cite{lee2022anovit,pirnay2022inpainting} to capture more global structural information.
-Besides the AEs, GANs \cite{song2021anoseg,balzategui2021anomaly} and diffusion models \cite {wyatt2022anoddpm,teng2022unsupervised} are also popular choices.
+Besides the AEs, GANs \cite{song2021anoseg,yang2021memory} and diffusion models \cite {wyatt2022anoddpm,teng2022unsupervised} are also popular choices.

 Instead of focusing on the architecture of the reconstruction network, there are various strategies to improve the reconstruction accuracy.
 For example, the structure similarity index measure (SSIM) was introduced in \cite{bergmann2018improving} to incorporate the perceptual difference of anomaly.
 Additionally, to address the deterioration of image reconstruction caused by anomalies, \cite{Dehaene2020Iterative,mou2023rgi} enforced the reconstructed image on the learned manifold.
-Alternatively, \cite{bauer2022self} adopted a self-supervised learning way by generating synthetic anomalies to avoid reconstructing undesired anomalies.
+Alternatively, \cite{zhou2022memorizing} considered the correspondence between structure and texture.

 Nevertheless, sufficient normal samples are necessary for pixel-wise reconstruction in the image reconstruction-based methods \cite{mou2023paedid}.